zablvit/video-call-webrtc/README.md

-# Video Call powered by webRTC
+# Video Call powered by WebRTC

 WebRTC is a free, open project that provides browsers and mobile applications with Real-Time Communications (RTC) capabilities via simple APIs.